 You may have heard that the iPhone’s new voice-command and personal/search assistant “Siri” will be “the end of SEO as we know it.”
 Undoubtedly a shift is coming, but I for one doubt it will be as disruptive as the apocolyptos might have you believe.
 After all, we’re not all going to use only our phones for everything.
 We like our laptops, and in addition, bargain hunting (AKA commercial search) is deeply ingrained in human nature.

 There are a lot of fun things Siri can do including transcribing text to voice, setting reminders, playing music, checking the weather, getting directions, and yes carrying out search queries.
-Undoubetedly, Siri will catch on like wild fire, and as a result will compete with many apps and tools, including search engines.
+Undoubtedly, Siri will catch on like wildfire, and as a result will compete with many apps and tools, including search engines.

 Optimizing for Siri